History of English cricket (1826–1845): Achievements

 Tom Marsden had only one innings in 1826, scoring 227 for Sheffield and Leicester v Nottingham at the Darnall New Ground in Sheffield.
 A report said Marsden batted over eight hours, approximately 4½ hours on 25 July and 3½ hours on the 26th.

-On 22 August 1827, George Rawlins playing for Sheffield against Nottingham became the first batsman to be out hit the ball twice in a first-class game.
-This has since occurred only six more times in English first-class cricket, and not since 1906.

 MCC and Lord's

 The Lord's Pavilion, gutted by fire in July 1825, was rebuilt in time for MCC's annual dinner on Thursday, 11 May.

 In 1835, the lease of Lord's was transferred to J. H. Dark, who remained proprietor until 1864.

 In 1842, Roger Kynaston succeeded Benjamin Aislabie as secretary of MCC (to 1858).

 Single wicket

 John Major on pp. 405–409 has listed numerous single wicket events during the period.